Is the Accelerated BSN Program Right for Me?

 Accredited and Recognized

 Your enrollment advisor will help you determine which prerequisites you need before you can start the online ABSN program.
 If you haven’t earned credit for these courses prior to your start date, your enrollment advisor will help you with next steps.
-You will need 25 credit hours of prerequisites in these courses, and you must have earned a grade of C or better:
+You will need 25 credit hours of prerequisites in these courses, and you must have earned a 2.8 GPA average within these prerequisite courses:

 - Anatomy and Physiology I (4 credits)